algolia/algoliasearch-client-python/README.md

 # Introducing Algolia's API Client Python v2

-Version: **v2.0.0-alpha.1**
+Current version: **v2.0.0-alpha.1**

 Final release: No date is set, but this should happen sometime in end-March/begin-April.

 ## Preface

-Big news: Algolia's API Client Python v2 is coming!
-So, what changes can we look forward to for this API Client?
+Big news, the Algolia's API Client Python v2 is coming!
+So, what changes can we look forward for this API Client?

-- Follows 100% of the **API Client v2 specs** (just like PHP v2, and c# v2): contains waitable response objects, up-to-date retry strategy, `replace_all_objects`,`clear_objects`, and more
+- Follows 100% of the **API Client v2 specs**, just like PHP v2, and c# v2: contains waitable response objects, up-to-date retry strategy, `replace_all_objects`,`clear_objects`, and more
 - Supports Python: **2.7 🥳**, 3.4, 3.5, 3.6, and 3.7
 - Strong test suite, 100% test coverage on `unittest` (tests === **30secs locally!** 🏎), `flake8` (linter), and `mypy` (static-analysis) to ensure the quality of the code.
 - Supports synchronous and **asynchronous** environments. 👉🏻 **Yes, in the same client and with support Python 2.
-It's amazing!**.
-Asynchronous methods are available using the `async` suffix:
+It's amazing!** Asynchronous methods are available using the `async` suffix:

 | synchronous   | asynchronous          |
 |-------------- |--------------------   |